cashmusic/platform/README.md

     git clone https://leto@github.com/cashmusic/DIY.git

 We have a test suite to make sure that things don't break when we add features and fix bugs.
-Currently is it small and only syntax checks all the PHP files, but soon it will be a beautiful butterfly.
+Currently we syntax check all the PHP files and have a few basic tests for creating the most basic CASHMusic DIY objects, but soon it will be a beautiful butterfly.

-To run the CASH Music tests, run this command from the root directory of the CASH Music git repo:
+To run the CASH Music PHP tests, run this command from the root directory of the CASH Music git repo:

     cd DIY